Saint-Germain-d'Aunay

 Saint-Germain-d'Aunay (/fr/) is a commune in the Orne department in the Normandy region of France with a population of 144 inhabitants (2018).

 History

 A manor was built at the end of the 15th century by Guillaume de Mallevouë, knight and lord of the manors of Saint-Germain and Notre-Dame-d'Aulnay.
 All that is left is the lodge and a bartizan.
 The majority of the manor was destroyed by the French Catholic League in 1589 and was replaced by a half-timbered building.

 In 1822, Saint-Germain-d'Aunay (377 inhabitants in 1821) absorbed Notre-Dame-d'Aunay (123 inhabitants), further to its south.
 Both villages are shown on the Cassini map of the area.

+Geography

+A stream, the Ruisseau de la Bigotiere flows through the commune.